amirongit/notecode/algebra.md

 - three terms inside parentheses with 'x' being the first, 'y' being the second & 'z' being the third
 - the three terms are also called components
 #### Linear equation in three variables
-- overall form is `ax + by + cz = k` such that 'k' is constant
+- overall form is `ax + by + cz = k`
+    - that 'k' is constant
     - 'a', 'b' & 'c' can't be equal to 0 at the same time
 #### Steps
 1. equations are written in standard form
 2. either variable from either two equations is eliminated